nextcloud/previewgenerator/README.md

 ### It sometimes crashed

 Yes this happens.
-Most of it is due corrupted files not being handled that gracefully in the Nextcloud server.
+Most of it is due to corrupted files not being handled that gracefully in the Nextcloud server.
 Improvements in this area are coming with Nextcloud 12

 ### I get "Command already running"